pixijs/pixi-projection/README.md

 camera.position.set(app.screen.width / 2, app.screen.height / 2);
 ```

 In this case, 400 is focus distance.
-If width of the screen is 800, that means 90 degrees horizontal FOV.
+If the width of the screen is 800, that means 90 degrees horizontal FOV.
 Everything that's behind `z < -390` will be cut by near plane, everything that's too far away `z > 9600` will be cut too.

-We position camera at the center of the screen, so element with `position3d=(0,0,0)` will appear right in center.
+We position the camera at the center of the screen, so an element with `position3d=(0,0,0)` will appear right in the center.
-However, camera can look at something else - a character, or just the point with same coords as center of the screen.
+However, the camera can look at something else - a character, or just the point with same coords as center of the screen.

 ```js
 camera.position3d.set(app.screen.width/2, app.screen.height/2);